quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 There are several ways of defining qlog events.
-In practice, we have seen two main types used so far: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviours or code paths into one (e.g., `parameters_set`).
+In practice, we have seen two main types used so far: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviors or code paths into one (e.g., `parameters_set`).
 The latter are typically used as a means to reduce the amount of unique event definitions, as reflecting each possible protocol event as a separate qlog entity would cause an explosion of event types.